KKKKeZZZZ/what-I-ve-learned/README.md

 2. using jQuery to get an empty value of the html input, its value is ""(empty string), not null

    WIL: detect empty for empty value using .val() == ""

+//12022021
+3. ajax using datatype json but in the handler page you return a value but not in json format, in the ajax side it will jump to error section.

+   so the functional code will be implemented in error scope using function(xht, status, error),

+   and the return value can be accessed via the xhr.responseText

+   p.s. i dont know which genius code in this way, it actually killed tons of my time